afritsch/tf2classcfgs/readme.txt

 Features:
-- Toggle hud minmode on semicolon/ö
+- Toggle hud minmode on ö (semicolon on US-keyboard)
 - Shows additionally to scores netgraph when holding tab
-- Network settings can be changed on console with commands netgood, netbad
+- Network settings can be changed on console with commands netgood/netbad, netbad is standard
 - All classes (except specifically changed): panicmelee on holding mouse3, then switch back to last weapon
 - Spy: autosap when holding mouse5, when releasing switch back to last weapon